daironreijna/Group-8-Project/README.md

 - Have a clean repository that meets quality coding standards (file structure, naming conventions, best practices for class/id naming conventions, indentation, quality comments, and so on).
 - Have a quality README (including a unique name, description, technologies used, screenshot, and link to the deployed application).

-### Presentation
-Use this [Project Presentation Template](https://docs.google.com/presentation/d/10QaO9KH8HtUXj__81ve0SZcpO5DbMbqqQr4iPpbwKks/edit?usp=sharing). to address the following:

-- Application should be a unique and novel idea.
-- Your group should clearly and concisely articulate your project idea.

-- Elevator pitch: A one-minute description of your application.
-- Concept: What is your user story?
-What was your motivation for development?
-- Process: What were the technologies used?
-How were tasks and roles broken down and assigned?
-What challenges did you encounter?
-What were your successes?
-- Demo: Show your stuff!
-- Directions for future development.
-- Links to the deployed application and the GitHub repository.

 ## <u>Resources</u>

 - <i>[DAVE MCKAY (2022) How to Rename a Branch in Git](https://www.howtogeek.com/851425/git-rename-branch/)